 It’s important to note that any candidates who previously enrolled in and withdrew or were excluded from an MD program will not be considered eligible by the admissions committee at UOttawa med school.

-Here are some tips for hiring a med school consultant in Canada:
+Here are some tips for hiring a medical school admissions consultant in Canada:

 5 Tips for a Great OMSAS Application